 CRICKET WALES' COMMITMENT TO EQUITY, DIVERSITY & INCLUSION

 Cricket Wales has long demonstrated its commitment to Equity, Diversity & Inclusion over the last 10 years, through various plans and initiatives, and has proactively sought to achieve independent accreditation in this area.
-We were re-accredited at the Intermediate Level for the Equality Standard for Sport in 2020.
+We were re-accredited at the Intermediate Level for the Equality Standard for Sport in 2020 and eagerly await the new Standards.

-Cricket Wales' Equity, Diversity and Inclsuion work is is steered by a long-standing Board sub-committee, currently chaired by Sue Phelps MBE, Independent Director, Cricket Wales.
+Cricket Wales' Equity, Diversity and Inclusion work is is steered by a long-standing Board sub-committee, currently chaired by Sue Phelps MBE, Independent Director, Cricket Wales.

 Cricket in Wales unveils Equity, Diversity and Inclusion Plan News | Cricket Wales